EfthimiosVlahos/EfthimiosVlahos/README.md

 - 👋 Hi, I’m @EfthimiosVlahos
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning computational and applied mathematics at Stony Brook University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Efthimios.vlahos@stonybrook.edu

 <!---
 EfthimiosVlahos/EfthimiosVlahos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.